faizan-m/faizan-m.github.io/index.md

 	</p>
 	<p></p>
     <p class="hero-text">
     My main interest area is Neurosymbolic AI.
-I am also interested in its intersection with other fields such as Reinforcement Learning and Human-Robot Interaction.
+I am also interested in its intersection with other fields such as Reinforcement Learning and Multi-Agent Interaction (including HRI).
     </p>
     <p></p>
     <p class="hero-text">